statichunt/statichunt/content/themes/next-tailwind-css-typescript-starter.md

 - E2E Testing with Cypress
 - Run tests on pull request with GitHub Actions
 - Absolute Imports using @ prefix
-- VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript, Jest
 - SEO metadata, JSON-LD and Open Graph tags with Next SEO
 - Sitemap.xml and robots.txt with next-sitemap
 - Bundler Analyzer
-- One click deployment with Vercel or Netlify (or manual deployment to any hosting services)
+- One click deployment with Vercel or Netlify
 - Include a FREE minimalist theme
 - Maximize lighthouse score